How to Teach English to Spanish Speakers: 20 Things Every ESL Teacher Needs to Know

 So, it’s extremely valuable to start learning about their linguistic heritage, the way Spanish translates into English and the unique challenges they may face in an ESL or English classroom.

-2. They’re Not All the Same
+2. Spanish Speakers Are Not the Same

 Sure, we’re calling this group by one big umbrella name at the moment, but SSS are an immensely diverse group!

-Unlike Japanese-speaking students, who generally come from the same country, ethnicity and cultural heritage—with exceptions, of course—SSS bring to the table an incredibly wide range of backgrounds, cultures and ethnicities.
+Unlike Japanese-speaking students, who usually come from the same country, ethnicity and cultural heritage, SSS have a wide range of backgrounds, cultures and ethnicities.

-Even students from neighboring nations like Argentina and Bolivia may bump into completely different sets of English challenges, or might have surprisingly distinct worldviews.
+Even students from neighboring nations like Argentina and Bolivia may bump into completely different sets of English challenges or have surprisingly distinct worldviews.

 And give them time to get to know each other.
 By fostering a collaborative, unified and curious classroom environment, the learning experience can extend far beyond learning English!

 Whether they’re from Spain, Morocco or Argentina, SSS tend to really, truly love their home countries—it’s just something I’ve observed a lot.

 If you happen to praise them on their English, be prepared for a “No, my English is terrible!”’ or even a “No, that’s not true.”

 You could also have them write reports, create posters or give presentations on their favorite aspects of their countries and cultures.
 They’ll love having the opportunity to share their personal knowledge!

 At the time, I also had a roommate from California who spoke great Spanish with the exception of his very “gringo” accent which, I’ll admit, sounded quite ridiculous.

 That’s when I discovered that SSS think they may sound somewhat silly speaking English, just as some people speaking Spanish with a thick, unabashed American accent may sound.

 Having an accent only means that you’ve been working very hard to learn a new language.
 It should be worn proudly, like a badge of courage and honor!

 5. They Appreciate It If You Can Speak Some Spanish

 Sometimes SSS will feel lost trying to communicate with you when they’re speaking English.

-What really helps them to overcome this feeling is knowing that their teacher understands what they’re going through.
+What really helps them overcome this feeling is knowing that their teacher understands what they’re going through.

 They appreciate it so much, and the class is less of a burden for them than if you couldn’t speak any Spanish at all.

-In the case of a particularly hairy English topic, you can always swap to Spanish to explain a little, or you could offer a few words of encouragement in their native language.
+When discussing a challenging English topic, you can always swap to Spanish to explain a little.
+Or you could offer a few words of encouragement in their native language.

 Saying a few broken words in Spanish can seriously lighten the mood, get a few laughs and help students see that speaking in a foreign language is nothing to be worried about.

-6. What They Lack in Grammar and Syntax Skills, They Make up for in Fluency and Confidence
+6. What They Lack in Grammar and Syntax Skills, They Make Up for in Fluency and Confidence

 From my experience, SSS are usually not reluctant to make mistakes and are more willing to speak than students from more reserved, silence-is-golden cultures.